-Proud parents, coaches and friends celebrated a milestone in the careers of 23 student athletes from Canyon High, Canyon Lake High and Smithson Valley High during National Signing Day ceremonies.
-They each signed National Letters of Intent to play the sport of their choice at the next level.
+A little weather delay didn't stop the celebrations for 19 student athletes from Canyon High School and Canyon Lake High School who signed National Letters of Intent to play the sport of their choice at the collegiate level.

 Jordyn Polk was the youngest of 10 students from the United States and Europe selected for this year's fall leadership program for military-connected students, and she received the outstanding participant award at the end of the week-long experience.

 A natural-born conversationalist, 10-year-old Lylah Yerrington was named the 2023 Comal Shake champion after the final round of the annual competition which encourages elementary students to hone their interpersonal skills.